-Damage is typified by dark streaks, water-soaked areas, and ragged edges on young leaves in May and June, caused by feeding of the young larvae.
+Damage is typified by dark streaks, water-soaked areas, and ragged edges on young leaves in May and June, caused by the feeding of the young larvae.
 As the larvae feed, they move down into the rhizome where they continue feeding.
 Soft rot can set in, causing leaves to yellow and fall over and rhizomes may become soft and foul-smelling.
 Cutting open the rhizome will reveal the borer, a 1- to 2- inch fat-bodied, pink larva with a brown head.

 Iris Borer Management Strategy

 SANITATION.
 The main key to iris borer prevention is the removal and destruction of the previous year’s dead foliage.
 In the Midwest, this should be done before April 1st.
 This sanitation practice will reduce the problem by destroying overwintering eggs in that leaf residue.
 Burn, bury, or throw all foliage removed into the trash.

 INSPECT BED.
 If signs of the borer are apparent, dig the rhizomes after blooming is completed.
 Inspect them carefully, cut out damaged ones, and replant them.
 During the spring, inspect the leaves for signs of borer grub chewing and pinch down the leaves to kill any grubs that may be inside.

 PRECAUTION.
 As mentioned, insecticides containing spinosad or permethrin sprayed on and around the base of plants in the spring may help in destroying the newly hatched larvae before they have a chance to enter into the leaves.

 INSECTICIDES.
 An effective pesticide application must be well-timed.
 A pesticide product with the active ingredient Spinosad, like Capt’n Jack’s Deadbug Brew® is best.

 - It is important to apply the pesticide when eggs are just hatching.
 Typically, the leaves will be about 4 to 6 inches in length when this happens.